zyedidia/eget/man/eget.md

-  The **`PROJECT`** argument passed to Eget should either be a GitHub repository, formatted as **`user/repo`**, in which case Eget will search the release assets, or a direct URL, in which case Eget will directly download and extract from the given URL.
+  The **`PROJECT`** argument passed to Eget should either be a GitHub repository, formatted as **`user/repo`**, in which case Eget will search the release assets, a direct URL, in which case Eget will directly download and extract from the given URL, or a local file, in which case Eget will extract directly from the local file.

   If Eget downloads an asset called `xxx` and there also exists an asset called `xxx.sha256` or `xxx.sha256sum`, Eget will automatically verify that the